About NDIS self-management for your child’s funds

 You can choose to self-manage your child’s funds.

 The NDIS guide to self-management has more information about self-managing.
-Your NDIS early childhood partner, NDIS local area coordinator (LAC), NDIA planner or NDIS support coordinator can help.
+Your early childhood partner, local area coordinator, NDIA planner or support coordinator can help.
 You can also get advice and ideas from your local association for children with disability, a diagnosis-specific organisation, and in-person or online support groups.

 Getting organised for NDIS self-management